|CAHMA Services||Peer Based||Representation|

-CAHMA exists to promote the health and human rights of people who use, or have used, illicit drugs.
+CAHMA exists to promote the health and human rights of people who use, or have used, drugs.
 We believe that people who use drugs should be treated with dignity and respect, both as human beings and as consumers of health and social services.
 CAHMA works to reduce the discrimination and stigma experienced by drug users.

-As a peer based group we have a first-hand knowledge and understanding of the issues encountered by people who use illicit drugs.
-Under the 'CAHMA Services' tab above, you can read about some of the activities we do to make the most of this understanding in our efforts to make the lives of illicit drug users safer, healthier and happier.
+As a peer based group we have a first-hand knowledge and understanding of the issues encountered by people who use illicit (and other) drugs.
+Under the 'CAHMA Services' tab above, you can read about some of the activities we do to make the most of this understanding in our efforts to make the lives of drug users safer, healthier and happier.
 We do this through providing peer support, education, representation and advocacy.
-We promote improved health for drug users and, through the provision of education and information, seek to reduce harms associated with illicit and injecting drug use.
+We promote improved health for drug users and, through the provision of education and information, seek to reduce harms associated with illicit, injecting and other drug use.
 By representing drug users on decision making committees, we provide a drug user perspective and voice in the development of policies and programs that impact on the lives and health of drug users.

 CAHMA runs peer education workshops, for illicit and injecting drug users, that provide accurate and relevant information with the aim of reducing risky behaviours and drug related harms.
 Through education, we aim to empower drug users to take control over their health and enable people to make informed, positive lifestyle choices.
 Education workshops are run regularly and are advertised through needle and syringe programs, chemists and other drug and alcohol services.
 Topics for workshops include: blood borne viruses; sexual health; overdose prevention; safer injecting; drug treatments; mental health and co-morbidity (co-occuring conditions).

 CAHMA provides information on Alcohol and Other Drug Services, as well as various other government and community services.
 We can assist in accessing the most relevant service for your needs, can provide referral to any service you may require and will advocate for you where necessary.